Shirkanesi/CheatSheets/README.md

 # CheatSheets
 ## Disclaimer
 These cheat-sheets are not longer up-to-date.
-There are some severe with things described on them.
+There are some severe issues with things described on them.